 Salesforce Contact Object

-You can change this mapping or extend your contact data with more data-points that we have available.
+You can change this mapping or extend your mapped data with more data-points that we have available.
 Not all Salesforce installations will have a place for all of our data.
 The default fields above however are usually common in all installations.

 In this example, you may want to store the contact Employer Name in one of your contact fields, if you have a field for it in Salesforce: